Jiquan Chen

 Jiquan Chen is a landscape ecologist, primarily focused on nutrient flux, carbon cycling, bioenergy, and grassland ecology.
 He currently leads the LEES lab at Michigan State University.

 Early life and education

 Chen was born in Shanxi, Northern China.
-His parents were farmers.
-He graduated Inner Mongolia University in 1983 with an undergraduate degree in grassland plant ecology, received his MS in forest ecology in 1986 from the Chinese Academy of Science, and his PhD in ecosystem analysis from the University of Washington in 1991.
-From 1992 to 1993 he completed postdoc training in stream ecology and ecosystem management also at the University of Washington.
+He graduated from Inner Mongolia University in 1983 with an undergraduate degree in grassland plant ecology, received his MS in forest ecology in 1986 from the Chinese Academy of Science, and his PhD in ecosystem analysis from the University of Washington in 1991.
+From 1992 to 1993 he completed postdocorate training in stream ecology and ecosystem management, also at the University of Washington.